-Because of the cyclicality of our industry and our commitment to create long-term value for our shareholders, a significant portion of our compensation program is performance based.
-Because we can't control market or industry conditions, our program is designed to incentivize and reward our executives for outperforming our industry peers during both good and bad industry cycles.

-Although our compensation program is generally focused primarily on longer-term performance, the paid compensation of our NEOs also reflects annual year-over-year financial performance.
+Because of the cyclicality of our industry and our commitment to create long-term value for our shareholders, a significant portion of our compensation program is at-risk and performance-based.
+Recognizing the cyclical nature of our industry, our program is designed to incentivize and reward our executives for achieving stretch financial performance goals and outperforming our industry peers.
+Although our compensation program is generally focused primarily on longer-term performance, the paid compensation of our NEOs also is designed to reflect annual year-over-year financial performance.